KorayDurudogan/ProductCategorySolution/README.md

 # ProductCategorySolution 🎉

-ProductCategorySolution three projects which are
+ProductCategorySolution contains three projects 🏗️
-* Infrastructure (contains models about connection database, cache etc.)
+* Infrastructure -> Contains models about connection database, cache etc. If we had RabbitMQ, Kafka or other third party app integrations, this project would be the place.
-* Service (contains business models where presentation and infrastructure projects meet.)
+* Service -> Contains business models where presentation and infrastructure projects meet.
+This layer consumes all resources from Infrastructure.
-* Presentation (contains endpoint where users connects the application.)
+* Presentation -> Contains endpoint where users connects the application.
+Also holds sensitive configurations of the application.

 Some features of the solution ✨